-Colorectal cancer is the third leading cause of cancer-related deaths in women in the United States and the second leading cause in men.
+Colorectal cancer is the third leading cause of cancer-related deaths in women and men in the United States.
 It is highly treatable if caught early, but many people don’t experience symptoms during the early stages.

 Screenings like colonoscopies can identify problems so polyps or growths can be removed before they become cancerous.